Buying Stocks Without A Broker Using Dividend Reinvestment Plans

 DRIPs have many attractions for individual investors:

-Most companies charge no commissions for purchasing stocks through their DRIPs, and those that do charge only a nominal fee.
+• Many companies charge no commissions for purchasing stocks through their DRIPs, and those that do charge only a nominal fee.

+Once you have identified a company with a DRIP, in some cases you have to become a shareholder of record to enroll.
+This is an important point.
+You must have the stock registered in your name, not brokerage or “street” name.
 Once you are a shareholder of record, contact the company for a DRIP application and prospectus.
 The prospectus provides all the details about the program, including fees, if any; optional cash payment minimums and maximums; investment dates; and eligibility requirements.
 Chances are, the company will probably contact you once it has your name as a registered shareholder.

 Although DRIPs are fairly straightforward investments, investors should be aware of the following nuts and bolts: